salesforce/tough-cookie/README.md

 #### `parseDate(string)`

 Parse a cookie date string into a `Date`.
-Parses according to RFC 6265 Section 5.1.1, not `Date.parse()`.
+Parses according to [RFC 6265 Section 5.1.1](https://datatracker.ietf.org/doc/html/rfc6265#section-5.1.1), not `Date.parse()`.

 #### `formatDate(date)`

-Format a `Date` into an RFC 1123 string (the RFC 6265 recommended format).
+Format a `Date` into an [RFC 822](https://datatracker.ietf.org/doc/html/rfc822#section-5) string (the RFC 6265 recommended format).

 #### `canonicalDomain(str)`

 Transforms a domain name into a canonical domain name.
-The canonical domain name is a domain name that has been trimmed, lowercased, stripped of leading dot, and optionally punycode-encoded (Section 5.1.2 of RFC 6265).
+The canonical domain name is a domain name that has been trimmed, lowercased, stripped of leading dot, and optionally punycode-encoded ([Section 5.1.2 of RFC 6265](https://datatracker.ietf.org/doc/html/rfc6265#section-5.1.2)).
 For the most part, this function is idempotent (calling the function with the output from a previous call returns the same output).

 #### `domainMatch(str, domStr[, canonicalize=true])`

 Answers "does this real domain match the domain in a cookie?".
 The `str` is the "current" domain name and the `domStr` is the "cookie" domain name.
-Matches according to RFC 6265 Section 5.1.3, but it helps to think of it as a "suffix match".
+Matches according to [RFC 6265 Section 5.1.3](https://datatracker.ietf.org/doc/html/rfc6265#section-5.1.3), but it helps to think of it as a "suffix match".

 The `canonicalize` parameter toggles whether the domain parameters get normalized with `canonicalDomain` or not.

 #### `defaultPath(path)`

 Given a current request/response path, gives the path appropriate for storing in a cookie.
-This is basically the "directory" of a "file" in the path, but is specified by Section 5.1.4 of the RFC.
+This is basically the "directory" of a "file" in the path, but is specified by [Section 5.1.4 of the RFC](https://datatracker.ietf.org/doc/html/rfc6265#section-5.1.4).

 The `path` parameter MUST be _only_ the pathname part of a URI (excluding the hostname, query, fragment, and so on.).
 This is the `.pathname` property of node's `uri.parse()` output.

 #### `pathMatch(reqPath, cookiePath)`

-Answers "does the request-path path-match a given cookie-path?" as per RFC 6265 Section 5.1.4.
+Answers "does the request-path path-match a given cookie-path?" as per [RFC 6265 Section 5.1.4](https://datatracker.ietf.org/doc/html/rfc6265#section-5.1.4).
 Returns a boolean.

 This is essentially a prefix-match where `cookiePath` is a prefix of `reqPath`.